Privacy Notice (Sumsub Service)

 7. Processing children’s personal data

-Sumsub may process Personal data of children, understood as individuals under the age of majority under national laws of a Client’s country of incorporation, only when the Client ensures that the person with parental responsibility for the child has consented to such processing or when the child may consent themselves to the processing according to the national laws without parental consent.
-Otherwise, if a child’s Personal data is accidentally submitted to Sumsub, it will be deleted without undue delay.
+Sumsub may process Personal data of children, understood as individuals under the age of majority under national laws of a Client’s country of incorporation, when the Client ensures that the person with parental responsibility for the child has consented to such processing or when the child may consent themselves to the processing according to the national laws without parental consent.
+As the data controller, it is the Client's responsibility to determine when parental consent is required based on the type of Personal data collected, and to fully understand the regulatory requirements and age restrictions related to processing data without parental consent in the countries where the Client operates and from which it gathers Users.
+If Sumsub becomes aware that a child's Personal data has been submitted without the necessary parental consent (for instance, through an internal audit), the data may be deleted without undue delay.

 8. The lawfulness of personal data processing